Subaru confirms STI S209 for Detroit Auto Show, to no one's surprise

 First, Subaru applied to trademark "S209" in the US.
 Then the company released a teaser video of a hotter WRX STI sedan testing, saying we'll see the production version at the 2019 Detroit Auto Show in January.
 Now, the cat's officially out of the bag: Subaru confirms its Detroit-bound STI is, in fact, a limited-edition S209.
 But we still have a couple of questions.

 For starters, what'll be under the hood?
-As Andrew Krok smartly pointed out last week, Subaru's most recent special STI -- the not-for-US S208 -- used a 2.0-liter, turbocharged H4 engine.
+As Roadshow's Andrew Krok smartly pointed out last week, Subaru's most recent special STI -- the not-for-US S208 -- used a 2.0-liter, turbocharged H4 engine.
 The current, US-spec STI, meanwhile, uses a 2.5-liter H4 engine.
 Our money's on the 2.5 for the US-spec S209, tuned somewhere north of the 310 horsepower and 290 pound-feet of torque it makes in the STI Type RA.

 Regardless of engine, expect the S209 to get a number of tasty performance upgrades.
 The S208 came with a faster steering rack, new front strut tower brace, Bilstein dampers and model-specific, 19-inch wheels, among other niceties.